Ben Legere: Career

+In the mid-1920s, Legere moved to the west coast and settled in San Francisco, where he worked in theater and radio as a playwright, actor, director and critic.
+During the 1934 California gubernatorial election, Legere was a reporter for the "Sinclair-Downey union labor radio."
+By 1935, he was secretary of the San Francisco council of the California Democratic Party, but broke with the party later that year and unsuccessfully ran for sheriff on the United Labor ticket.

 Personal life

-Benjamin J. Legere more commonly known as Ben Legere, was born in Tauton, Massachusetts, on May 30, 1887.
+Legere, more commonly known as Ben, was born in Taunton, Massachusetts, on May 30, 1887.
 Legere had a longtime relationship with another labor organizer, Matilda Robbins.
 They were parents together of a daughter, Vita, born in 1919.
 Robbins died in 1963, aged 76 years, in Oakland, California.
-Legere died on January 29, 1972.
+Legere died in San Francisco on January 29, 1972.

+According to a 2020 Industrial Worker article, Legere was abusive and sometimes violent towards his wife.
+They divorced in 1926.